iesus/dynamic_dss/README.md

 The main contribution of this repository is a framework in which microworlds can be defined and simulated in order to sample observations with temporal continuity.
-This can be used to build a situation space matrix by putting together the vectors of the set of sampled observations in the order in which they were sampled, which encodes the temporal dependencies.
+This can be used to build a situation space matrix by putting together the vectors of the set of sampled observations in the order in which they were sampled.

-Having the desired situation space matrix, we use the DSS [dispace](https://github.com/hbrouwer/dispace) implementation of Harm Brouwer and colleagues in order to define a grammar to generate sentences and their propositional logic form, and finally, using the sampled situation space matrix, the DSS vector representations, which can later be used for computational modeling purposes.
+Having the desired situation space matrix, we use the DSS [dispace](https://github.com/hbrouwer/dispace) implementation of Harm Brouwer and colleagues in order to define a grammar to generate sentences and their propositional logic form.
+Finally, using the sampled situation space matrix, we can obtain the DSS vector representations, which can later be used for computational modeling purposes.

 ## Related Work
-The situation space matrix is an ordered set of observations where the values/state of affairs of an observation at time t depend on the observation at time t-1.
+The situation space matrix here is an ordered set of observations where the values/states of affairs of an observation at time t depend on the observation at time t-1 and before.
 In this aspect, this work is identical to the DSS model described in [1].
 However, it differs from [2-5], as those frameworks sample observations with no dependencies between them (but they do encode dependencies between propositions within a given observation).